Six Need-to-Know Guidelines for Successful Care Management

 Another example would be the patient who is discharged to a skilled nursing facility (SNF).
 The care manager would need near real-time data to understand the patient’s functional baseline when working with the physical, occupational, and speech therapy teams to create realistic goals for the patient.
 Managing the patient’s functional goals is important, as a day saved in a SNF can reduce costs, prevent infection, and improve outcomes for the patient.

 6. The Human Element

-Although the success of a care management program depends on reliable data, the most important tool a care manager has is to remember the human element of patient care.
+Although the success of a care management program depends on reliable data, the most important tool for care management success is remembering the human element of patient care.
 Building knowledge of the human variables that contribute to the patient’s holistic picture is part of the care manager’s responsibility.

 As care managers get to know the patient on a personal level—the patient’s likes and dislikes, family situation, hobbies, history, etc.—that genuine relationship will build trust so that the care manager can guide the patient to care-plan success and optimal health.

 For example, a PCP might refer a patient to a care management program because the patient is acting out of character (e.g., withdrawn, quiet, and not practicing good hygiene), but their caregiver hasn’t offered insight into these changes.
 The subtle signs will prompt the care manager and social worker to carefully assess the situation, perhaps revealing important information such as potential abuse, neglect, or increasing feelings of depression or isolation.
 Attentive, experienced care management combined with effective stratification and comprehensive patient data separates an average care management program from a superior program.

 The Difference Between Good and Great Care Managers